CarterVoekel/data-visualization-portfolio/project5-omniboss-agent/README.md

 ## How it Works

 - Consultants ask natural-language questions like:
-  - “How should I model a Topic in Omni?”
+  - “How do I add an Excel formula to my table?”
   - “When should I use Topics vs Views?”
-  - “What’s our preferred pattern for Omni vs Sigma in this use case?”
+  - “What’s the preferred pattern for Omni vs Sigma in this use case?”
-- OmniBoss retrieves relevant docs, applies the prompt logic, and returns a concise, contextual answer plus links to deeper material.
+- OmniBoss retrieves relevant docs, applies the prompt logic, and returns a concise, contextual answer plus links to deeper material

 ## Impact

-- Reduced repeated “how do I model this in Omni?” questions in Slack.
+- Reduced repeated “how do I model this in Omni?” questions in Slack
-- Faster ramp-up for new team members on Omni projects.
+- Faster ramp-up for new team members on Omni projects
-- More consistent modeling and workflow decisions across consultants.
+- More consistent modeling and workflow decisions across consultants
-- Created a reusable pattern for future agents (Sigma, dbt, etc.).
+- Created a reusable pattern for future agents (Sigma, dbt, etc.)

 *(Implementation details and metrics available on request; internal to employer.)*